Tonsillitis: Diagnosis

 The possibility of GABHS infection increases with a higher score.
 The probability for getting GABHS is 2 to 23% for the score of 1, and 25 to 85% for the score of 4.

-The diagnosis of GABHS tonsillitis can be confirmed by culture of samples obtained by swabbing the throat and plating them on blood agar medium.
+The diagnosis of GABHS tonsillitis can be confirmed by culturing samples obtained by swabbing the throat and plating them on blood agar medium.
 This small percentage of false-negative results is part of the characteristics of the tests used, but it is also possible if the person has received antibiotics before testing.
 Identification requires 24 to 48 hours by culture.
-Rapid screening tests (10–60 minutes) that have a sensitivity of 85–90% are available.
+Rapid screening tests (10–60 minutes) with a sensitivity of 85–90% are available.
 In 40% of people without any symptoms, the throat culture can be positive.
 Therefore, throat culture is not routinely used in clinical practice for the detection of GABHS.

-The Centor and McIsaac scores are equally ineffective at identifying patients who need antibiotics presenting with pharyngitis at hospitals.
+The Centor and McIsaac scores are equally ineffective at identifying patients who need antibiotics when they present to a hospital with pharyngitis.
 Too many true positive cases are missed, and too many false positives are treated, leading to the overprescription of antibiotics.

 Bacterial culture may be performed if a rapid streptococcal test is negative.
 An increase in antistreptolysin O (ASO) streptococcal antibody titer following the acute infection can provide retrospective evidence of GABHS infection and is considered definitive proof of GABHS infection, but not necessarily of the tonsils.

 Epstein-Barr virus serology can be tested for those who may have infectious mononucleosis with a typical lymphocyte count in full blood count result.
 Blood investigations are only required for those with hospital admission requiring intravenous antibiotics.

 Nasoendoscopy can be used for those with severe neck pain and inability to swallow any fluids to rule out masked epiglottitis and supraglottitis.
 Routine nasoendoscopy is not recommended for children.